weywocketer/EmuWar/README.md

 <img src="https://github.com/weywocketer/Aurora/assets/50771049/06287053-9a4e-4207-98dc-139c213f205e">

 ### Steering behaviours
-AiSteering class contains methods for calculating steering forces for different behaviours (the following behavioiurs described by Craig Reynolds are implemented: seek, flee, arrive, obstacle avoidance, wander, flocking, hide).
+AiSteering class contains methods for calculating steering forces for different behaviours (the following behaviours described by Craig Reynolds are implemented: seek, flee, arrive, obstacle avoidance, wander, flocking, hide).
 Different weights can be assigned to these behaviours to achieve desired combined behaviours.
 Defined weight combinations are stored in Constants.BehaviourWeights static class.

 ### State machines
 Finite state machines are used in the project to control units' (soldiers and emus) behaviours.
 Diagrams below present possible unit states and transitions between them.